mmbman/Katagiri/mindfulness.md

 title: "Mindfulness"
 ---

 In this series of talks, Katagiri Roshi explains mindfulness from the viewpoint of Zen Master Dogen.
 The talks discuss the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice”) chapter of *Shobogenzo*.

+This series presents a radically different view of mindfulness from what one might expect based on how mindfulness is presented in mainstream culture – or perhaps within much of Buddhism, for that matter.
+Some points to consider here:

+- Mindfulness is not a set of techniques.
+- Mindfulness is not exclusively focused on the self.
+- Mindfulness is not *narrowly* goal-oriented.

 These talks were given during a five-day *sesshin* in March, 1984.

 ---